-DSCR loans are a useful option for financing your real estate investment transactions.
+DSCR loan are a useful option for financing your real estate investment transactions.
 Real estate investing has intrigued many people throughout the years for its quick potential to generate a positive cash flow.
 When researching how to go about financing those investment ventures, you may be wondering what options are available to you.
-No two clients are the same, which is why unique options like a DSCR loans exist.
-Before diving into the benefits that DSCR loans can offer, it is important to understand the basics of such a loan.
+No two clients are the same, which is why unique options like these exist.
+Before diving into the benefits that this can offer, it is important to understand the basics of such a program...

 Debt Service Coverage Ratio

 DSCR Loans, or debt service coverage ratio, is calculated by lenders when qualifying a borrower.
 When calculated, it is a measurement tool that lets the lender know if the investment at hand will generate enough cash flow to, at minimum, cover the proposed debt amount.
 A DSCR ratio above 1.0 indicates that the investment generates enough cash flow to cover the proposed debt obligation.
 A 1.0 is sometimes referred to as a breakeven point.
 A DSCR ratio below 1.0 indicates that the investment does not generate enough cash flow to cover the proposed debt obligation.
 In short, the higher the ratio, the less risky the loan is viewed from lending, and an investing, perspective.
 Some lenders may have ratio requirements that the investment property must meet, but this is a great calculation to understand when you are on the hunt for which property looks best to add to your investment portfolio.

 A good DSCR loan program will have a positive ratio of 1.
 This means the mortgage liability and all monthly expenses are equal to the proposed rents of the subject property.

 Another key factor to think about is the pre payment penalty which can me none up to 5 years.
 The longer the pre payment penalty, the lower the interest rate.
 The pre payment penalty can be anywhere from 6 months of interest payments, to up to 20% of the unpaid balance.